 The Covid-19 pandemic continued to exacerbate existing inequalities amid the country’s ongoing economic crisis.
 Violence against women and girls and the lack of effective measures to address it remained a serious concern.
 There were challenges regarding implementation of the 2020 law legalizing abortion.
 Impunity persisted for enforced disappearances and excessive use of force by law enforcement officials.

-Argentina continued to experience a profound economic and social crisis.
-According to official figures, by June, 40.9% of the population was living in poverty and the unemployment rate was 13.1%.
-Concerns remained over debt repayments and the obligation of states to protect economic and social rights during the pandemic and the recovery period.
+The country’s profound economic and social crisis continued.
+According to official figures, by June, 40.6% of the population was living in poverty and the unemployment rate was 8.6% in the third trimester of the year.

-The pandemic exacerbated and underscored existing gender inequalities.
-Data showed that unpaid domestic and care work would represent 16% of GDP if it were paid.
-Women performed over 75% of domestic and care work in the country.
+The pandemic exacerbated existing gender inequalities.
+For example, unpaid domestic and care work that would represent 16% of GDP if it were paid, increased to 21.8% as a result of the pandemic, according to official data.
+Women performed over 76% of domestic and care work in the country.

 Violence against women and girls

 According to civil society monitoring groups, there were at least 256 femicides in 2021.
 In numerous cases the victim had previously filed complaints against the perpetrator, restraining orders had been violated and the perpetrator was a member of the security forces.
 These cases demonstrated the lack of effective public policies and measures to address gender-based violence and the absence of a gender perspective among law enforcement officials.